MeCRO-DEV/BlueFish/README.md

 ![image](https://user-images.githubusercontent.com/57880343/152665700-6fd7e293-ce72-46d0-bd75-8479998bc4bd.png)
 ![image](https://user-images.githubusercontent.com/57880343/152665711-9a5fc27b-ebda-4bb6-b769-73bcb75df7f9.png)

-> ## **_(Please DO NOT use this program in an production environment as the 3-DES and 3-XOR encryption algorithm is not strong enough to protect your token.
-I will add AES256/512 or RSA to make it more secure.&color=red)_**
+> ## **_Please DO NOT use this program in an production environment as the 3-DES and 3-XOR encryption algorithm is not strong enough to protect your token.
+I will add AES256/512 or RSA to make it more secure_**
 ![](https://komarev.com/ghpvc/?username=MeCRO-DEV&color=green)